Znamm9/appiumTestTask/README.md

 ## To spin the tests in cloud (Sauce Labs) do next:
 _____________________
 ### !!!!important!!!!
-apk file was build for old android version, 7.1.1 android version is not supported with Sauce Labs anymore. rebuild apk file for newer android version to maek tests passing on cloud.
+apk file was build for x86 arch type, Sauce Labs supports only one version with this arch type - 8.1. rebuild apk file for newer android version to make tests passing on cloud.
+Also, I left my credentials HARDCODED, to make tests run on my account.
 ____________________
 add your Sauce Labs username to system variables (name is fake, so paste your name instead)
 ```bash